karlproject/karldocs/hosting/staging.rst

 The hoster will set up an appserver virtual machine (``karl04`` hostname) at ``karltest.hoster.com`` where we stage the trunk and branches for different customers.
+The appserver won't consume many CPU resources, but will require a decent amount of RAM for simultaneous testing.
+Very little disk space is needed.

-This appserver will be paired with a dbserver virtual machine (``karl05`` hostname).
+This appserver will be paired with a dbserver virtual machine (``karl05`` hostname), which will require a big disk (for all the duplicate copies of content.)

 For the website, the URL scheme will work as follows::